gfxdisp/ColorVideoVDP/README.md

 * HDR video files encoded using PQ EOTF function (SMPTE ST 2084).
 Pass the video files as `--test` and `--ref` arguments and specify `--display standard_hdr_pq`.

 * OpenEXR images.
-The images *MUST* contain absolute linear colour values (colour graded values, emitted from the display).
+The images *MUST* contain absolute linear color values (color graded values, emitted from the display).
 That is, if the disply peak luminance is 1000, RGB=(1000,1000,1000) corresponds to the maximum value emitted from the display.
 If you pass images with the maximum value of 1, the metric will assume that the images are very dark (the peak of 1 nit) and result in incorerect predictrions.
 You need to specify `--display standard_hdr_linear` to use correct EOTF.
 Note that the default installation skips the [PyEXR](https://pypi.org/project/PyEXR/) package, which is required to read `.exr` files.
 To install, run:
 ```bash
 conda install -c conda-forge openexr-python   # or "sudo apt install openxr" on Linux machines
 pip install pyexr